stephentino/estimate_akm/README.md

 The CEEDD contains info on the *universe* of individuals, firms, and jobs in Canada from 2001 to 2020, meaning that it is a very large dataset.

 Since the CEEDD data is not available for public use, I provide simulated data to run the code in this repository.

+### Simulated data

 ## Overview of the code